jelmd/ilomex/README.md

 ## Packages

-Solaris packages for libprom and ilomex can be found via https://pkg.cs.ovgu.de/LNF/i386/5.11 (search for LNFlibprom and LNFilomex). libmicrohttpd gets provided by Solaris itself, so using the vendor package is recommended (library/libmicrohttpd).
+Solaris packages for libprom and ilomex can be found via https://pkg.cs.ovgu.de/LNF/i386/5.11 (search for LNFlibprom and LNFilomex). libmicrohttpd and libcurl are provided by Solaris itself, so using the vendor package is recommended (library/libmicrohttpd and web/curl).
 Related header sources files get installed, if the develop facet is set to true.

 Ubuntu packages for libprom and ilomex can be found via https://pkg.cs.ovgu.de/LNF/linux/ubuntu/focal/ (search for libprom-\*.deb and ilomex-\*.deb).
 The microhttpd and curl libs are provided by Ubuntu via the packages libmicrohttpd12, libmicrohttpd-dev, libcurl4 and libcurl4-openssl-dev).